Topographic Constraints Shape Brain-Like Component Structure in Auditory Models: Results

 \Cref{fig:fig3} shows that both baseline and \toponame s achieved comparable levels of predictivity across layers.
 This is evident in the qualitative prediction maps projected onto the cortical surface (\Cref{fig:fig3}A), where both models showed similar levels of adjusted $R^2$ across voxels.
 Both models also showed characteristic features of cortical predictivity.
 Prediction accuracies improve across model layers.
-This is apparent more clearly in \Cref{fig:fig3}B which shows that model prediction accuracy peaks around the 6th topographic layer.
-It is particularly striking that prediction accuracy is nearly indistinguishable between the baseline and \toponame s.
+This is apparent more clearly in \Cref{fig:fig3}B which shows that model prediction accuracy peaks around the layer 3.
+It is particularly striking that prediction accuracy is very similar between the baseline and \toponame s.
 The five curves corresponding to the baseline model and the different topographic variants of \toponame s are virtually superimposed.
-As a further quantification, \Cref{fig:fig3}C demonstrates that adding the topographic constraint does little to reduce the overall model prediction accuracy in both the ResNet50 architecture and the AST architecture.
-This pattern held not only across the whole auditory cortex but also within specific regions of interest (ROIs obtained from \citep{norman2015distinct}).
-When we repeated the analysis separately for early tonotopic regions, pitch-selective regions, and higher-order music and speech areas, we observed the same trends. \toponame s were as predictive as baseline models for all ROIs.
-Together these results confirm that inducing topographic constraints do not impair their ability to predict fMRI responses in auditory cortex.
+As a further quantification, \Cref{fig:fig3}C demonstrates that adding the topographic constraint does little to reduce the overall model prediction accuracy.
+This pattern holds not only across the entire auditory cortex but also within specific regions of interest.
+When we repeated the analysis separately for early tonotopic regions, pitch-selective regions, and higher-order music and speech areas, we observed similar trends. \toponame s were as predictive as baseline models for all ROIs.
+Together these results confirm that inducing topographic constraints to audio models does not impair their ability to predict fMRI responses in human auditory cortex.
 Thus, \toponame s preserve both task performance (on engineering metrics) and predictive accuracy (on 2 distinct fMRI datasets) while producing spatially structured internal representations.
-The similarity of the TopoAudios to the baseline models leads to a natural question: \textbf{are these models actually the same, or are our evaluations not sensitive enough to reveal the differences?}
+The similarity of the TopoAudio to the baseline models leads to a natural question: \textbf{are these models actually the same, or are our evaluations not sensitive enough to reveal the differences?}